pschiel/opsdcs/opsdcs-setup/README.md

 ## Injecting code at runtime

-For the Mission Scripting environment, just send the code (snippet) to the DCS LUA Runner extension (^k ^s to setup hotkey).
+For mission and gui environments, just send the code (snippet) to the DCS LUA Runner extension (^k ^s to setup hotkey).

 ## Enable debugging